SciencePotato/Java-2D-Engine/README.md

 IntBuffer respectively using BufferUtils's functionality. \
 During the Update steps, you'll have create and bind program and VAO via `glUseProgram(), glBindVertexArray(), glEnableVertexAttribArray()`, then you can draw the elements.
 After all is done, you'll have to deconstruct everything which is same thing set to `0 (nullptr)`, and disabling the Attribute.

+### Regex and Shader Abstraction
+Either you can have one file determining Shaders.
+Or like what LearnOpenGL.com states you can just have multiple files for specific Shaders.
+In this case, we're abstracting it via Regex, separating and figuring the starting and the End of the specific Shader program.